-Car accidents occur every day in the state of Virginia and often leave those involved with injuries that change their lives.
-From traumatic brain injuries to spinal cord injuries, organ damage to broken bones, our experienced Fredericksburg car accident lawyers have seen it all.
+Car accidents occur daily in Fredericksburg and its surrounding areas, and many of them dramatically alter the lives of collision victims.
+From traumatic brain injuries to spinal cord damage to broken bones, the experienced Fredericksburg car accident lawyers at Emroch & Kilduff have seen it all.

 Types of Car Accident Cases Our Law Firm Handles

-- Rear-end crashes.
-Those involved in rear-end crashes in Virginia often assume that the rear-ending driver is at fault, which means that if the rear-ending driver is injured, she may be barred from recovering damages.
-However, we know how untrue this is; while the rear driver may often be at fault, front drivers can also be the cause of the accident.
-For example, a front driver who drives with faulty brake lights or who cuts too closely in front of another car when changing lanes may be the party at fault.
+- Rear-end crashes: Those involved in rear-end crashes often assume that the following driver is at fault, which means if that driver is injured, she or he may be barred from recovering damages.
+However, we know how untrue this is.
+While the rear driver may often be at fault, drivers who are struck from behind can also be the cause of the accident.
+For example, a motorist who drives with faulty brake lights or who cuts too closely in front of another car when changing lanes may be the party at fault.

-- Head-on collisions.
-Head-on collisions are statistically the most injurious and deadliest of accidents.
+- Head-on collisions: Head-on collisions are statistically the deadliest of accidents.
 In many cases, head-on crashes occur because a driver was traveling in the wrong direction or drifting into a lane of oncoming traffic.

-- T-bone accidents.
-Another devastating accident type is a T-bone collision.
-This is where the front of one vehicle hits the side of another, in a T-like formation.
+- T-bone accidents: T-bone collisions occur when the front of one vehicle hits the side of another.
 This can cause very serious injuries for both drivers and any passengers.
 T-bone accidents usually occur in intersections and often as a result of one driver running a red light or stop sign.

-Because Virginia is an at-fault state, you have three options for recovering compensation after a crash.
-You may:
+Because Fredericksburg is in an at-fault state, you have three options for recovering compensation after a crash.

-- File a claim with the at-fault driver’s bodily injury or/and property damage liability insurance.
-While many policies provide for more coverage, drivers in Virginia are required to carry a minimum limit of $25,000 in bodily injury liability insurance per person, $50,000 in bodily injury liability per accident, and $20,000 in property damage liability per accident.
+- File a claim with the at-fault driver’s bodily injury or/and property damage liability insurance: While many policies provide for more coverage, drivers in the state are required to carry a minimum limit of $25,000 in bodily injury liability insurance per person, $50,000 in bodily injury liability per accident, and $20,000 in property damage liability per accident.

-- File a claim with your own insurance.
-This is an option if the other driver was uninsured and you carry uninsured/underinsured motorist coverage, or if you suffered injuries and carry medical payments coverage.
+- File a claim with your own insurance provider: This is an option if the other driver was uninsured and you carry uninsured/underinsured motorist coverage, or if you suffered injuries and carry medical payments coverage.

-- Virginia’s at-fault car accident laws are very important to keep in mind when you are seeking damages.
+- The state’s at-fault car accident laws are very important to keep in mind when you are seeking damages.
 Unlike a no-fault car insurance state, you must prove fault to recover compensation for your damages.
-Further, if you were at fault for the crash, or contributed to the crash in any way, you may be unable to hold the other driver liable for your injuries.

 How to Establish Fault in a Car Accident

-If you believe that the other driver was at fault for your car accident and want to pursue a claim or a lawsuit, we can help.
-Fault can be proven by:
+If you believe that the other driver was responsible for your car accident and want to pursue a claim or a lawsuit, we can help you to prove that the other driver was negligent by:

 - Gathering testimony from eyewitnesses